Managing Stress in a Fast Paced World

 Psychology Principles That Shape Buying Decisions

 Initial exposure to a numerical value fundamentally skews subsequent judgment, a cognitive bias known as anchoring.
-This principle is potent in pricing strategies, where the first price a consumer see ...
+This principle is potent in pricing strategies, where the first price a consumer ...

 Read More..